dawolfgang/MRrelation/README.txt

-## This zipped file contains all the necessary information and code (written in R)
+## This repository contains all the necessary information and code (written in R)
 ## to calculate the posterior predictive mass distribution for an individual planet
 ## using the result of Wolfgang, Rogers, & Ford (2015).
 There are many ways in which
 ## the planet radii can be specified, as listed in Step 5 below.